Department of Engineering Technology

 CSM 2361.
 Construction Surveying.

-This course covers practical construction surveying and site layout applications for Construction Management.
-Topics covered include surveying terminology, the use of surveying equipment, grade, distance, and angular measurements, construction site layout and project control, surveying documentation with fieldwork conducted in the laboratory portion of the course.
-It also covers current technology in surveying equipment and processes.
+This course explores the methods and applications of construction surveying and site layout for Construction Management.
+Topics include surveying terminology, equipment use, and techniques for grade, distance, and angular measurement.
+Students investigate procedures for site layout, project control, and documentation, supported by laboratory-based fieldwork.
+The course also introduces current technologies in surveying equipment and processes and advancements in precision and workflow.
+Through applied exercises, students develop analytical skills for interpreting measurements and implementing layout strategies.
 Prerequisite: MATH 2321 or MATH 2417 or MATH 2471 with a grade of "C" or better.

 3 Credit Hours.
 2 Lecture Contact Hours.
 2 Lab Contact Hours.